csc-training/high-level-gpu-programming/exercises/sycl/03-axpy/Readme.md

 **Steps**
  1. Start from the  [vector_add example](../02-vector_add/solution/vector_add_usm_device.cpp) or use the skeleton [axpy_usm_events.cpp](axpy_usm_events.cpp)
  1. Keep the default out-of-order queue definition
  1. Initialize arrays `X` and `Y` on the device using two separate kernels.
-Capture the events for these kernel submissions:
+Capture the events from these kernel submissions:
 ```cpp
 auto event_x = queue.submit([&](sycl::handler &h) {
     h.parallel_for(range{N}, [=](id<1> idx) { X[idx] = 1; });